phetsims/brand/README.md

 grunt
 ```

-To build a simulation with a non-default brand, use a command like the following:
+To build a simulation with a non-default brand, use the `--brand` option.
+For example:
 ```
 grunt --brand=my-brand-name
 ```